knowaery/Aery-s-Fishsol/README.md

 # Aerys-Fishsol (Only Works in 1080p and VIP)
 ALL CREDIT GOES TO FISHSOL DEVS.
-I only added stuff that I wanted (Nvidia Replay)
+I only added stuff that I wanted

 Tutorial on how to use fishSol: